-Throughout the last 17 years – around half spent in consulting and half on in-house communication roles – I have worked for some of the world’s leading professional services organisations (Accenture, KPMG and PwC) and with a wide range of clients in the public and private sectors.
+Throughout the last 20 years – around half spent in consulting and half on in-house communication roles – I have worked for some of the world’s leading professional services organisations (Accenture, KPMG and PwC) and with a wide range of clients in the public and private sectors.
 I’ve built and led communication and strategy teams and delivered significant change, including working at board-level.
-I have a track record throughout my career of turning around under-performing teams or re-organising, building or re-building them.

 I live on Merseyside with my amazing wife and incredible daughter.
-I am a huge news, current affairs, politics and sports (especially LFC and Red Sox) fan.
-I stood in the 2010 general election.
+I am a huge news, current affairs, politics and sports (especially LFC and Red Sox) fan and play golf in Southport.

 We have worked with, and for, a wide range of organisations in the public, private and third sectors.
 Some of these are listed below, along with some of their feedback.

 “I worked with Ben on a major six-month project as we made some significant changes to our pension arrangements.
 This impacted existing staff and previous employees who had since left the company – around 15k people.
 Ben led communications for the project – something we considered to be critical in its success.

 “Ben delivered a wide range of communications work for us, from insightful strategic advice and direction as we scoped out the work and planned and designed a detailed communications campaign, through to delivering a suite of high quality and effective products to support our work, including branding, a website, videos, an innovative user guide and clear and concise letters for our target audiences.

 “He did a great job leading the communications team and was calm and professional at all times.
 He was fun to work with and worked well with a range of people from our organisation, his own, our legal representatives and a third party IFA provider.
 The overall exercise was a success, thanks in no small part to the communications work and the role that Ben played.
 He did an excellent job and I enjoyed working with him.

 “I would welcome the opportunity to work with him in the future and would recommend him highly to others.”